MikeMcQuaid/mikemcquaid.com/cv.markdown

 Full stack engineer developing Rails/MySQL back-end and Coffeescript/SASS front-end for [AllTrails](http://alltrails.com/) and [AllSnow](http://allsnow.com).
 Developed features, APIs and optimized performance.
 Setup CI and automatic deployment for Rails and mobile applications.
 Managed and improved AWS infrastructure.

 #### [Homebrew](https://github.com/Homebrew/homebrew/) (2009 - Present)
-Maintainer.
+Lead Maintainer.
 Invented Homebrew binary packages (bottles), fix users issues and develop features.
 Started a [successful Kickstarter project](http://www.kickstarter.com/projects/homebrew/brew-test-bot) which was funded in two hours to create a CI system for Homebrew.
 Installed servers into data-centre and keep them running.

 #### [KDAB](http://kdab.com/) (2009 - 2012)
 Technical team lead providing international cross-platform consultancy.
 Led several teams who always delivered on time and in budget.
 Generated successful sales leads and sold a six figure contract.
 Regularly travelled internationally to train software engineers, solve hard problems and kick off projects to consistently positive customer feedback.
 Created a new CI system which replaced the previous one to improve company productivity.